 Global Standards for the Microelectronics Industry

-JEDEC is the global leader in developing open standards for the microelectronics industry, with more than 3,000 volunteers representing nearly 300 member companies.
+JEDEC is the global leader in developing open standards for the microelectronics industry, with more than 3,000 volunteers representing over 300 member companies.

-JEDEC brings manufacturers and suppliers together to participate in more than 50 committees and subcommittees, with the mission to create standards to meet the diverse technical and developmental needs of the industry.
+JEDEC brings manufacturers and suppliers together to participate in more than 100 technical committees and task groups, with the mission to create standards to meet the diverse technical and developmental needs of the industry.

 JEDEC’s collaborative efforts ensure product interoperability, benefiting the industry and ultimately consumers by decreasing time-to-market and reducing product development costs.